OsBlaineOra/db-devops-tools/Liquibase.md

 ```

 ### Generate diffChangeLog
-You can use the ```diffChangeLog``` command to compae your current schema to a "known good" and auto-generate a changelog.
+You can use the ```diffChangeLog``` command to compare your current schema to a "known good" and auto-generate a changelog.
 You could use this changelog to sync your current schema with the reference schema.
 **Do not run this changelog, it is only an example**
 ```
 liquibase --changeLogFile=diff-changelog.json diffChangeLog